MikeZ2001/MikeZ2001/README.md

 # My projects

 ## Five Dots - iOS App
 Five Dots is an iOS app, designed to support users become more self-aware by allowing them to record their daily thoughts and feelings, in the form of a card.
-Users can also view their entries thorugh a calendar feature, which displays the card for each day.
+Users can also view their entries through a calendar feature, which displays the card for each day.

-The app is being developed following the CBL process with my team composed by 2 developers, 2 designers and 1 Team Lead.
-I was one of the devoloper of the team and I also followed the design process.
-We started from a desk research about mental health/mental well-being and then with our app ,we found out a way to support people became more self aware.
+The app is being developed following the CBL process with my team composed of 2 developers, 2 designers, and 1 Team Lead.
+I was one of the developers of the team and I also followed the design process.
+We started with a desk research about mental well-being and then with our app, we found out a way to support people to become more self-aware.

+The framework used: Swift UI, UIKit, CoreData, UserNotifications, PhotosUI

 Try it on TestFlight: https://testflight.apple.com/join/SmXWt19f